thesillydev/name-generator-ai/README.md

 # Name Generator AI

 A Simple name generator created using Keras for training text generation with Artificial Intelligence. </br>
-It's not open to be used commercially, however, feel free to use it in any educational or personal project.
+It's not recommended to be used commercially, however, feel free to use it in any educational or personal project.

 ## How it works?